 I’ve trained in various places.

 I have both a Bachelor’s and a Master’s degree in communication studies.
 I also have a Master’s degree in Speech-Language Pathology.
-I have completed some graduate classes at Christian Counseling and Education Foundation (CCEF) and plan to finish the courses needed to obtain my Foundations in Biblical Counseling certificate this summer.
+I have completed graduate counseling courses at Christian Counseling and Education Foundation (CCEF) and obtained my Foundations in Biblical Counseling certificate this past year.

 And I also serve/work in my local church.

 My family and I currently attend our local Air Force Chapel where I also attend the PWOC (Protestant Women of the Chapel) ministry.
 I also serve in any other support roles that come with having a chaplain as a husband.
-I’ve served as a counselor in a women’s ministries program at our last church and have been humbled by the chance to help other believers.
+I’ve spoken at women’s conferences, led ladies bible studies and tag-teamed with Paul during marriage seminars.
+I’ve served as a counselor in a women’s ministries program at our previous church and have been humbled by the chance to help other believers.
 I love opening up my home for bible studies, dinners with airmen, students and all our friends and family.